sungchun12/airflow-toolkit/README.md

 ```

 - Turn on all the DAGs using the on/off button on the left side of the UI
-- After waiting a couple minutes, all the DAGs would succeed
+- After waiting a couple minutes, all the DAGs should succeed
   > Note: `bigquery_connection_check` will fail unless `add_gcp_connections` succeeds first

 ![local_desktop_airflow.png](/docs/local_desktop_airflow_success.png)